IsharaSaranga/RouteMaster/README.md

 ## 🗄️ Database Schema

-The system uses a MySQL database (`busschedulings`) with the following main tables:
+The system uses a MySQL database  with the following main tables:

 - **bus**: Bus schedules and routes
 - **passenger**: Passenger account information